Immiora/the-narrow/wiki/quests/SessionLog.md

 Irina is worries she would be left behind.
 Talking to her grandmother.
 She said traps are likely to be left behind, even a few
 Irata said that Irina should go see General Grax, ambitious guy, open to cruelty.
 You cannot trust Saturno to see Grax.
 Irina will go alone.
 Dad has the letter that arrived today, Irata says that Irina should read what's in it.
 Irina wants to see the general first.
 Pseudodragon hates hobgoblins.
 Smoke comes out of her nose.

+Letter from Elena Berrogar to Saturno Berrogar:

+> Dearest Saturno,
+>
+> I need you at court, and soon – it would be better if you could set out as soon as you can, and not await the inevitable summons from the duke.
+You remember the news of poor missing Tobin.
+My mistress, high judge Agatha Wennesdae, gave the duke special permission for a one-time use of scrying magic to find his son.
+> The poor boy is indeed abducted and currently transported by ship, but Wennesdae told me in confidence afterwards that some documents were spotted in his vicinity bearing the Berrogar seal.
+The suspicion will fall on us sooner than later and you need to be here to recuse us.
+> Damn that Dainyr woman for her tricks.
+It's her behind this, I'm telling you.
+> In happier notes, I've been invited over for tea again later today by the Matchmaker.
+Negotiations are favourable to us, and we may soon share the happy news to Alaion.
+In her note, the Matchmaker also hinted at a much bigger prize for our Irina.
+>
+> Finding the quickest raven to deliver you this letter,
+> your Elena, who awaits your coming to court with eager anticipation

 Gygas is reading about predition, deities + mythology at home in his library.
-Preparing to leave for Fircliff.
+Preparing to leave for Fyrcliff.
 Reading about Nethra.
 Looking for any correlations between mythology, history, prophecies and presetn day events.
 Nethra is a river and a goddess of love: trecherous.
 Accounts of his father: never had the time to read.
 Sometimes Nethra would flow in the opposite direction: people from 200 years old would be accustomed to it.
 To us it is unusual.
 Bodyguard Leon notifies that it is time to leave.

 Alaion ia qith his squire Remo.
 They are at the market getting weaving supplied to work on the tapestry of the family: updating the reclaiming of the ansestry seat.
 Wants to use the golden thread.
 Likes to haggle and interact with the common folk.
 Genuine article: subterranian silk - one of the sources of riches of the region.
 Father asking after Alaion.
 Father is impatient and frustrated.
 Father says: "Something has come up.
 I have to go to court in Magdalen.
 Need to leave now.
 It may be about the mother, some political reason."
 Alaion will lead the mission to the keep in his name.